utdk/utdk_profile/README.md

 ```

 4. `cd web/ && drush si -y`
-5. You should now have a Drupal site installed, with the 'utexas' profile!
+5. You should now have a Drupal site installed, with the 'UTexas' profile!

-6. Additional themes/modules, such as `layout_per_node` and `bootstrap` are
-currently added but not enabled.
-Give 'em a try
+Currently, the 'UTexas' profile will install:
+* `Basic Page` content type
+* `Basic HTML` text format
+* `Basic block` entity
+* Bartik theme + Adminimal theme, plus block region configuration
+* Layout Per Node

 # Making changes to composer.json / composer.lock (Distribution maintainers only)
 To allow individual developers to define their own Composer elements, we do not